 – jobs in the creative sector, especially in the digital, media, entertainment, vocational education, and training sectors.
 Possibilities and dynamics of the creation of new creative sectors as the ability of the city to react to changes in the technological market are separately considered;

-– innovation and intellectual property, in particular, design patents, ICT patents, research, and development in accordance with the goals of sustainable development, ie how favorable the city is for innovation.
+In particular, innovation and intellectual property, design patents, ICT patents, research, and development by sustainable development goals, i.e., how favorable the city is for innovation.

-Analysis of the creative economy of cities is also impossible without the analysis of brands, especially in the audiovisual sector, programming, fashion.
-In addition, it is necessary to take into account the number of creative hubs and spaces, the cost of culture, and the share of cultural and creative products in the city’s GDP.
+Analysis of cities’ creative economy is also impossible without the analysis of brands, especially in the audiovisual sector, programming, fashion.
+It is also necessary to take into account the number of creative hubs and spaces, the cost of culture, and the share of cultural and creative products in the city’s GDP.

-Among the findings of the report is the observation that the creative economy is better developed in large cities.
+Among the report’s findings is the observation that the creative economy is better developed in large cities.
 This is due to the greater density and connectivity in large cities.
-If creative firms are located next to each other, it is effective in terms of intersectoral synergy, because it promotes the exchange of knowledge and innovation.
+If creative firms are located next to each other, it is effective in terms of intersectoral synergy because it promotes the exchange of knowledge and innovation.